So you want to be a "Rock Star"?

 Below, the Corvair.
 Parked right next to the stage...

 Below are the studio results from those few years.
-Standouts are; Hideaway, Invisible Friend, and New Wings.
+My favorites are: Hideaway, Invisible Friend, and New Wings.
+The bass mix really sucks in all of these though.

 Seethe